 Depending on what angle you want to leverage, there are multiple alternative data solutions for you.

-If you are looking solely for a person that fits your demands perfectly, you can opt for a public resume dataset.
+If you are looking solely for a person that fits your demands perfectly, you can opt for an employee dataset.
 It gives insights into the professional life of a person.

 The main data points such as name, location, connections, experience, position, education, and skills provide you with more than enough intelligence to know whether that person is a good fit for you.